jsaddnf/CCPopUpNavController/README.md

 ## Description
-*CCPopUpNavController* is a pop-up view, the type is a NavigationController,through a new controller as the CCPopUpNavController's rootviewcontroller can be easily placed in which you want the view or control, easier to achieve the desired effect
+*CCPopUpNavController* is a pop-up view, the type is a NavigationController,through create a new controller as the CCPopUpNavController's rootviewcontroller can be easily placed in which you want the view or control, easier to achieve the desired effect

-## screenshot
+## ScreenShot

 <img src="demo.gif" alt="img" width="300px">